ijmarshall/robotreviewer_old/README.md

 python robot.py
 ```

-This retrieves the front-end code and compiles pdf.js.
+This retrieves the front-end code and compiles pdf.js; and runs the server.

 ## Input/output

-This will change soon to the input/output by the Vortext PDF viewer, but I've not had time to do this yet!

 Send some JSON by POST to /annotate such as: